Indigenous Project Management, Advanced Certificate

 *There are two mandatory in-person engagements during the program:

-• A 1-day wrap-up at the program close where final projects will be presented for feedback
+• A 1 week intensive & capstone project wrap-up at program close, where final projects will be presented for feedback.

 Admission Requirements